shikharmittal04/lyman-a/README.md

 `gas_analysis.py` can be used to plot the gas density, temperature or neutral hydrogen fraction slice/projections of your `RAMSES` output.
 This gives more flexibility in plotting so better to use this one rather than `gas_analysis_old.py`.

 `dm_analysis.py` can be used to plot the DM density slice/projections of your `RAMSES` output.
 It can be run on both types of simulations, hydro or DM-only.
 This gives more flexibility in plotting so better to use this one rather than `dm_analysis_old.py`.

+Inside the folder `additional_codes` you will find some more codes for plotting and additional analysis.
+As they may not be directly relevant to you I have kept them in a separate folder.

+Inside the folder `rascas_tests` you will codes to reproduce the plots in Appendix A from the paper.